hantsy/jakartaee10-sandbox/docs/jpa/new.md

-# What's New in JPA 3.1
+# What's New in Jakarta Persistence 3.1

 Compare to JPA 3.0, JPA 3.1 just brings several small enhancements.